 - What am I hearing in this Scripture?

 - What am I going to do with this Scripture?

-These questions are designed to help make sense of the message of Scripture.
-They can be used every week with our focus passage.
+However, you might still want to go into greater detail in order to help you answer those four important questions.
+If you are interested in digging a little deeper into the text, then I invite you to use the questions below to guide your study.
+Remember that these questions are designed to help you hear God’s message to you and the world.
 They are not designed to overwhelm, but to enlighten.
 Do not feel as if you need to answer all – or even most – of these questions every week.
 Perhaps pick one or two that will help you explore the Scripture and its message more deeply.

 - What is happening/being said?
 (Observation)

 - What does the rest of Scripture say about it?
 (Evaluation)